The Nessy Kitchen

 These different recipes are the perfect way for you to put your extra chicken to use!

-Sweet and Spicy Stir Fry
+Sweet and Spicy Chicken Stir Fry

 « 23 Delicious Healthier Toppings for Pancakes (Or Waffles)